 Additionally, NHS Digital will provide a series of online technical workshops for developers and suppliers to aid the local implementation of CDA, standard headings and message specifications.
 Please note that these workshops have been divided into a number of different sessions.

 The National Information (NIB) published its framework for action called ‘Personalised Health and Care 2020 – Using Data and Technology to Transform Outcomes for Patients and Citizens.’
 In November 2014.

 This framework was developed based on evidence from many sources and is not a national plan, but a framework for action that will support frontline staff, patients and citizens to take better advantage of the digital opportunity.

-The work between NHS England, the HSCIC and PRSB is collectively promoting the adoption of structured headings within all Transfers of Care settings to support the transformation of outcomes for patients and citizens.
+The work between NHS England, NHS Digital and PRSB is collectively promoting the adoption of structured headings within all Transfers of Care settings to support the transformation of outcomes for patients and citizens.

 References and links to related work

 - NIB Framework for Action ‘Personalised Health and Care 2020 – Using Data and Technology to Transform Outcomes for Patients and Citizens’.

 - Academy of Medical Royal Colleges ‘Standards for the Clinical Structure and Content of Patient Records’.
 The standards have been developed using published evidence and in consultation with doctors, patients, nurses and allied healthcare professionals.
 The standards were signed off as fit for purpose for the whole medical profession by the Academy of Medical Royal Colleges, in April 2013